bigjermaine/DVTApplicationTest/README.md

 DVTApplicationTest App

 ￼
 A simple iOS app demonstrating the MVVM (Model-View-ViewModel) architecture using SwiftUI.
-This project uses UserDefaults for lightweight, ephemeral local storage (e.g., user preferences) and Core Data for persistent data management (e.g., storing app entities like tasks or notes).
-No third-party SDKs or dependencies are used—everything is built with native Apple frameworks.
+This project uses UserDefaults for lightweight, ephemeral local storage and Core Data for persistent data management for storing app entities.
+No third-party SDKs or dependencies are used everything is built with native Apple frameworks.
-The app is a basic Todo List example where users can add, edit, delete, and mark tasks as complete.
-Tasks are persisted via Core Data, while app settings (e.g., theme preference) are stored in UserDefaults.

 Features
 * MVVM Architecture: Clean separation of concerns with Models (data entities), Views (SwiftUI UI), and ViewModels (business logic and data binding).
 * SwiftUI UI: Modern, declarative UI with lists, forms, and navigation.
 * Local Storage:
-    * UserDefaults: For simple key-value storage (e.g., dark mode toggle, last sync time).
+    * UserDefaults: For simple key-value storage like favourite weather
     * Core Data: For relational data persistence (e.g., Todo items with attributes like title, completion status, and creation date).
 * iOS 17+ Features: Leverages SwiftUI's improved navigation (e.g., NavigationStack), async/await for data operations, and @Observable for ViewModel reactivity.
 * No External Dependencies: Pure Apple ecosystem—easy to build and maintain.